 Cielo Vista is constrained to 80 units based on a settlement agreement reached by residents with Protect Our Homes and Hills.
 The project will be built on the southern portion of the site’s 87 acres.
 A daily access is planned for Via del Agua.

-Esperanza Hills is a 340 unit project on 460 acres due east of the Cielo Vista project.
+Esperanza Hills is a 340 unit project on 469 acres due east of the Cielo Vista project.
 It also proposes to only use Stonehaven as the ingress/egress to the project.
-The project has been revised to include a 500′ long bridge spanning Blue Mud Canyon.
-An emergency access is proposed through the neighboring Cielo Vista project.
+An emergency access has been agreed to wind its way through the neighboring Cielo Vista project streets.